SnehaKDuglet/Restaurant-menu-System.sql/README.md

-# placement_projects
+# Restaurant_menu_System.sql

-A collection of real-world SQL projects featuring clean database design, optimized queries, and relational models.
+A relational database system designed to manage recipes, ingredients, categories and user feedback for a restaurant.
+This SQL-based project simulates real-world restaurant operations, focusing on menu organization, order planning, and customer interaction.